David Vogt

 David Vogt (2 May 1793 – 6 June 1861) was a Norwegian politician.

 Biography

 He was the son of Niels Nielsen Vogt Sr. (1755–1809), and a brother of priest and politician Niels Nielsen Vogt and politician Jørgen Herman Vogt.
 He was an uncle of Volrath Vogt, Nils Vogt and Jens Theodor Paludan Vogt.

-He was the father of Colonel Carl Jacob Vogt and physician Olaus Fredrik Sand Vogt, and a grandfather of professor of medicine Jørgen Herman Vogt, metallurgist Johan Herman Lie Vogt and professor of medicine Ragnar Vogt.
+He was the father of Colonel Carl Jacob Vogt and physician Olaus Fredrik Sand Vogt, grandfather of professor of medicine Jørgen Herman Vogt, metallurgist Johan Herman Lie Vogt and professor of medicine Ragnar Vogt, and great-grandfather of newspaper editor and politician Jørgen Vogt.